 - Location: just outside Berlin’s city limits to the north.

 - Commuting options: part of the S-Bahn network.
-Trains to Berlin Mitte take 30 minutes, buses somewhat longer.
+Trains to Berlin Mitte take 30 minutes from this suburb, buses somewhat longer.

 - Cars: parking is limited and the town is part of Berlin’s traffic snarls.